anapeksha/Pages/README.md

 ## Usage

 The webapp can be used to keep notes right within your grasp.
-It comes with dark mode to keep your eyes strain free;
+It comes with dark mode to keep your eyes strain free

 <p align="right">(<a href="#top">Back to top</a>)</p>